Blue Thunder: Critical response

 Variety called it "a ripsnorting live-action cartoon, utterly implausible but no less enjoyable for that".
 Rita Kempley of The Washington Post wrote: "Blue Thunder hovers just this side of trash and the other side of credibility, but it propels a willing audience into adrenaline heaven."
 Vincent Canby of The New York Times wrote: "The action sequences are what the film is all about, and these are remarkably well done, including a climactic, largely bloodless shootout among helicopters and jet fighters over Los Angeles."

-C.J.
-Henderson reviewed Blue Thunder in The Space Gamer No. 63.
+C. J. Henderson reviewed Blue Thunder in The Space Gamer No. 63.
 Henderson commented that "Blue Thunder is this year's must-see action film.
 See it."

 Christopher John reviewed Blue Thunder in Ares Magazine #14 and commented that "For those who want a film that is both filled with action and thought provoking, Blue Thunder is a sure bet.
 Watch out, George, the Jedi have competition."

+The film garnered an Oscar nomination for Best Film Editing for Frank Morriss and Edward Abroms, but lost out to The Right Stuff.

+In 2025, The Hollywood Reporter listed Blue Thunder as having the best stunts of 1983.

 Cultural references

 An acronym used in the film, "JAFO", meaning "Just Another Fucking Observer", is police community jargon and is mentioned repeatedly in the film in reference to any police helicopter's non-pilot second officer, in this case Daniel Stern's character of Richard Lymangood.
-In the related TV series, the reference is expurgated as "Just Another Frustrated Observer".
+In the related TV series, the reference is expurgated for prime-time television as "Just Another Frustrated Observer" for Clinton Wonderlove (Dana Carvey).

 A screen still from Blue Thunder of the helicopter flying in front of the Los Angeles skyline is used as the background image of the title screen in the Sega 1987 video game Thunder Blade.

+In the TaleSpin episode "Baloo Thunder", the episode title and certain plot elements are referenced and parodied from the film, when ace pilot Baloo helps out his inventor friend Buzz, who is being framed for stealing a "Top Secret Project" from his industrialist employer Shere Khan by an ambitious corporate spy within Khan Industries for a rival competitor, which in reality is the new invention for its time period: the helicopter.

+In the 2002 video game Grand Theft Auto: Vice City, the player can infiltrate a military base and steal an attack helicopter to perform vigilante missions known as Brown Thunder, spoofing the film.

+Blue Thunder has become the nickname of No. 658 Squadron of the Army Air Corps, a specialist counter-terrorism force providing aviation support to the British Army's Special Air Service.